 As the decade comes to a close, we’re looking back on some of our favorite labeling trends of the 2010s.
 Here’s what we loved over the last 10 years:

-- Sustainable packaging — Lush Cosmetics has been a leader in the sustainable packaging movement, offering what it calls “naked” packaging, thinner plastic bottles and packaging, sustainable deliveries, and incentives for recycling.
+- Sustainable packaging — Lush Cosmetics has been a leader in the sustainable packaging movement, offering what it calls “naked” packaging.
+Thinner plastic bottles and packaging, sustainable deliveries, and incentives for recycling.

 Another type of smart label is an RFID or NFC label.
 RFID and NFC labels contain embedded chips that allow the labels to communicate with a nearby reader.
 These have been around for a long time, but until recently weren’t practical for small business.
 That has changed with the emergence of RFID inkjet color label printers like the Primera RX500.
 RFID color label printers allow you to print and encode color RFID labels in a single operation.
-Now small businesses can print asset and tracking labels as well as interactive NFC labels that link to a specific web page, launch a YouTube video, or play a song.
+Now small businesses can print asset and tracking labels as well as interactive NFC labels.
+That link to a specific web page, launch a YouTube video, or play a song.

-From social responsibility and food safety to animating product labels, the last ten years have shown us that there’s more to a label than meets the eye.
+From social responsibility and food safety to animating product labels.
+The last ten years have shown us that there’s more to a label than meets the eye.